viveleroi/prism/README.md

 ## Support

-Please be patient as I work to get this project where I want, establish documentation, build servers, etc.

 - [**Discord**][discord] - Please visit discord for help before opening issues.
 - [Docs][docs]
 - [Dev Builds][ci]

-**Configs**

-Prism 4 uses a different configuration format/structure.
-Options may not be 1:1 with new configurations so please ask in discord if you need help.

 ### Credits